xinwenfu/VChat_LTER/README.md

 ___

-Unlike in previous exploits, the main hurdle will not be space limitations on the stack, but the characters we are able to use in the exploit.
+Unlike in previous exploits, the main hurdle will not be space limitations on the stack, but the characters we are able to use in the payload sent to exploit the VChat server.
 At first glance, this may not seem to be a big issue; however, our shellcode that has been compiled into machine code is represented and injected into the target process as a stream of characters.
 Any limitation on the valid inputs to a program may limit not only the instructions available to us but also the constant values we may use in the shell code.

-During this exploit we will use techniques to overcome character restrictions on the input we provide to the target application, these are commonly referred to as "Bad Characters" when exploiting remote processes over a TCP or UDP connection.
+During this exploit we will use techniques to overcome character restrictions on the input we provide to the target application, these limitations are commonly referred to as "Bad Characters" when exploiting remote processes over a TCP or UDP connections.
 In this case our limitations are imposed not only by the fact our communications are interpreted as strings, and the characteristics of the functions used to handle them (*strncpy* and *strcpy*).
 However, the `LTER` function also manipulates the strings it receives; in this way, we need to make more explicit use of encoders to ensure our payload is preserved and can successfully execute on the target system without being corrupted by the LTER command manipulations.

 Encoders modify a given binary to be encoded as some other set of bytes that can be transformed back into their original state.
 A decoding function is then appended to our transformed shellcode, which will reconstruct the original binary that we originally used as input to the encoder through some methods.

 > [!NOTE]
 >  Please set up the Windows and Linux systems as described in [SystemSetup](./SystemSetup/README.md)!
 >
-> The Final shellcode in this exploit is not reliable in its execution.
+> The Final shellcode in this exploit is not always reliable in its execution.
+The Multi-Stage method should not be used, the DLL sideloading has proven to work reliably.
 ## VChat Setup and Configuration
 This section covers the compilation process and use of the VChat Server.
 We include instructions for both the original VChat code, which was compiled with MinGW and GCC on Windows, and the newly modified code, which can be compiled with the Visual Studio C++ compiler.

 ### Visual Studio
 1. Open the [Visual Studio project](https://github.com/DaintyJet/vchat-fork/tree/main/Server/Visual%20Studio%20Projects/DLL/Essfun) for the *essfunc* DLL.
 2. Build the project; as this contains inline assembly, the target DLL file must be compiled as a x86 DLL (32-bits).
-3. Copy the Resulting DLL from the *Debug* folder in the [Essfunc Project](https://github.com/DaintyJet/vchat-fork/tree/main/Server/Visual%20Studio%20Projects/DLL/Essfun/Debug) into the *Debug* folder in the [VChat Project](https://github.com/DaintyJet/vchat-fork/tree/main/Server/Visual%20Studio%20Projects/EXE/VChat/Debug)
+3. Copy the Resulting DLL from the *Debug* folder in the [Essfunc Project](https://github.com/DaintyJet/vchat-fork/tree/main/Server/Visual%20Studio%20Projects/DLL/Essfun/Debug) into the *Debug* folder in the [VChat Project](https://github.com/DaintyJet/vchat-fork/tree/main/Server/Visual%20Studio%20Projects/EXE/VChat/Debug).

 	<img src="Images/VS-Comp.png">